7 essential tips on how to get a paid internship abroad

 If you’ve not been able to find a job after graduating, an internship is a helpful way to get your foot on the career ladder.

 When you do your internship is likely to be dictated by your availability: the summer months are when you’ll have the most time to go abroad for 6-8 weeks and shouldn’t have too much university work to complete.

-2. Decide how long you want to do a paid internship abroad
+2. How long do you want to do a paid internship abroad for?

-Over half (53%) of internships in the UK in 2018 were four weeks or more in length.
-It’s the perfect amount of time to get settled in and meet people, without committing to a long stay abroad.
+Many internships are four weeks or more in length.
+This is the perfect amount of time to get settled in and meet people, without committing to a long stay abroad.

 Research has shown that it takes about seven months to learn a new language, so a longer internship is perfect to hone your language skills.